 - You will need to use the UF Health specific templates.

-- You can read specific guidelines on the UF Health logo here
+- Review specific UF Health guidelines for the UF Health logo.

 UF brand and logo